ofirmich/ofir-michaely-github-scanner/README.md

-Github scanner, using typescript and react (and a bit of js).
+Github scanner, using grpahql, typescript, javascript and react.

 Make it work on your computer-